4 Tips to help you prepare for your English test

 Both of these tests consist of four parts:

 In turn, each part consists of a set of questions and tasks.
 Familiarising yourself with all the parts, questions and tasks will prepare you for what’s coming on test day.
 Going in blind is setting yourself up for failure!

 Let’s give you the Reading section of the IELTS as an example:

 The Reading section consists of 40 questions and you have 60 minutes to answer them.
 You’ll get tested on a wide range of reading skills which include:

-When it comes to the questions, you can expect a variety of questions ranging from multiple choice and identifying information to summary completion and matching features.
+When it comes to the questions, you can expect a variety of questions ranging from multiple choice to summary completion and matching features.

-And while this may be the reading part of your English language test, you will be penalized for poor spelling and grammar!
+And while this may be the reading part of your English language test, you’ll be penalized for poor spelling and grammar!

 Can you already see why it’s important to prepare for your English test?